Contents

 Images and text alternatives

-Many readers rely on screen readers or Braille devices to announce alternative (‘alt') text for images.
+Many readers rely on screen readers or Braille devices to announce alternative (‘alt') text or descriptive text for images.
 This alt text must convey the purpose for the image.

 Overview